ItsyBitsyCyber/ParallelOthello/README.md

 The function combines a weighting evaluation - where different moves have different weightings.
 For instance, corner pieces would have a higher rating than a middle board piece.
 On top of this, I combined the weighting evaluation with the number of legal moves a player has left on the end state board.

+*Note this is a lightweight implementation - it does not connect to the game server.